-April 22: Each year, Quarryhill Botanical Garden (see photo) celebrates Earth Day with free admission, earth-friendly vendors, and special activities such as a lion dance, face painting, hula hoop contests, a performance by the Sonoma Hometown Band, free popcorn, arts and crafts, and touring a fire truck.
-Plants will also be on sale.
-Free entry, but expect a $20 charge for parking.
-The event runs from 11 a.m.-3p.m.
+April 21 (Saturday): Each year, Quarryhill Botanical Garden (see photo) celebrates Earth Day with free admission, earth-friendly vendors, gardening activities, beekeeping presentations, performances by the Sonoma Hometown Band and Sonoma Conservatory for Dance, arts and crafts, and a plant sale.
+Admission is free, but expect a $10 charge for parking (cash only).
+The event runs from 11 a.m.-3 p.m.
 Quarryhill Botanical Garden, 12841 Sonoma Highway, Glen Ellen.

-April 22: Santa Rosa’s eighth annual Earth Day Festival Downtown.
-This fun and family-friendly festival (no admission fee) will offer great food, local and earth-friendly products, eco-friendly crafts and activities for kids, and lots of live entertainment on an outdoor stage to showcase Santa Rosa’s performing arts scene.
-This event also provides an opportunity to learn in a fun way about solutions that address drought, climate change, and other environmental concerns.
-Earth Day Festival Downtown takes place from noon to 4 p.m.
-Santa Rosa City Hall, 100 Santa Rosa Ave.
+April 21 (Saturday): This year Santa Rosa’s fun and family-friendly Earth Day OnStage festival will be a zero waste event (vendors and participants are encouraged to increase reuse, recycling, and composting).
+Admission is free.
+The event offers great food, local and earth-friendly products, eco-friendly crafts, and activities for kids, and lots of live entertainment on an outdoor stage.
+The festival also provides an opportunity to learn about solutions that address drought, climate change, and other environmental concerns.
+Earth Day OnStage takes place from noon to 4 p.m.
+Old Courthouse Square, 69 Old Courthouse Square, Santa Rosa.

-April 22: At Korbel Champagne Cellars in Guerneville, Earth Day coincides with the opening day of the winery’s historic garden tours (see photo).
+April 22 (Sunday): At Korbel Champagne Cellars in Guerneville, Earth Day coincides with the opening day of the winery’s historic garden tours (see photo).
 To celebrate both events, Korbel is hosting Flavors of Spring on its beautiful grounds, 10:30 a.m.-3 p.m.
-Take a Tram Tour of the winery’s picturesque estate, and then enjoy nibbles paired with Korbel’s California Champagnes.
+Take a tram tour of the winery’s picturesque estate, and then enjoy nibbles paired with Korbel’s California Champagnes.
 Garden hats are encouraged.
 The $20/members and $25/non-members fee includes a logo flute and wine shop discounts.
+Must be 21 years or older.
 Get more info and advance tickets.
-Korbel Champange Cellars, 13250 River Road, Guerneville.
+Korbel Champagne Cellars, 13250 River Road, Guerneville

-April 23 (Sunday): Held on Windsor’s splendid Town Green, the Windsor Earth Day and Wellness Festival offers many fun activities for the whole family, including live music and entertainment, children’s games and crafts, a plant sale by the Windsor Garden Club, and health, wellness, and environmentally-focused information booths.
-This year’s event showcases Windsor’s quality summer recreation programs with rec class demonstrations.
+April 22 (Sunday): Held on Windsor’s splendid Town Green, the Windsor Earth Day and Wellness Festival offers fun activities for the whole family, including live music and entertainment, children’s games and crafts, a plant sale by the Windsor Garden Club that features container gardens and veggie starts, and health, wellness, and environmentally-focused information booths.
+This year’s event showcases Windsor’s quality summer recreation programs with class demonstrations.
 Those who bicycle to the celebration can take advantage of free valet bike parking.
-The festival runs from 10 a.m. to 2 p.m.
-Windsor Town Green, 701 McClelland Drive.
+The festival runs from 10 a.m. to 1 p.m.; admission is free.
+Windsor Town Green, 701 McClelland Drive, Windsor.

 For even more ways to explore the great outdoors in Sonoma County, read: